Resources for Homelessness (EMBARK)

 The Embark Network at Georgia State University provides assistance to students experiencing homelessness or the foster care system.
 The Embark Network connects students with on and off campus resources for assistance with food insecurity, housing, homeless verification, employment referrals and other services.
 The Embark Network will work with students to navigate university policies and processes.

-Contact the Dean of Students office at 404-413-1515 for assistance or for more information.
+For the Atlanta campus, please contact the Dean of Students office at 404-413-1515 for assistance or for more information.

 On Campus Resources

 - Panther's Pantry: The pantry is operated by the Nutrition Student Network in the Department of Nutrition, Byrdine F. Lewis School of Nursing and Health Professions.
 The pantry aims to reduce short term food insecurity for students experiencing the stress of financial constraints.
-Please check out the Panther's Pantry on Facebook for location and hours of operation.
+Please check out the Panther's Pantry for location and hours of operation.

 - Student Health Clinic: Clinical services are provided to currently enrolled students by experienced healthcare providers who provide triage, evaluation, treatment of medical problems and physical exams.
 Same day appointments are available for urgent care needs.
 The Student Health Clinic is located at 141 Piedmont, Suite D, and can be reached at 404-413-1953.